neumann-mlucas/StringArt.jl/README.md

 - Choose a pin (P).
 - Create all possible lines connecting P to the other pins in the circle.
-- Calculate the error between each of the lines and the source image.
+- Calculate the error between each lines and the source image.
 - Find the line (L) that gives the minimum error.
 - Update the output image (add L) and the source image (subtract L).
 - Set the pin to be the other pin of L.